 In addition, introduction of a new line of the company's Hoover floor care products has been delayed until the third quarter.
 This has led to lower manufacturing volume, which has led to unfavorable absorption of manufacturing costs.
 Maytag does not expect these inefficiencies in the second quarter to be repeated in the third.

-"We now expect floor care industry shipments to be down for the second quarter, although Hoover's performance is expected to outpace the industry," said Leonard A. Hadley, former president/ CEO.
+"We now expect floor care industry shipments to be down for the second quarter, although Hoover's performance is expected to outpace the industry," said Leonard A. Hadley, president/CEO.

-"In major appliances, we continue to operate in a very weak industry, although our performance is modestly outpacing the industry," he said.
+"In major appliances, we continue to operate in a very weak industry, although our performance is modestly outpacing the industry," said Hadley.
 "Price competition continues in the marketplace, suppressing margins.
 Additionally, we are spending more on brand building and product development in this environment, which also weakens margins."

-Maytag — which said industry shipments of majaps were down 7 percent, or 1 million units, through the first five months of the year, compared with the same period last year — continues to achieve significant share improvement in laundry and dishwashing, Hadley said.
+Maytag - which said industry shipments of majaps were down 7 percent, or 1 million units, through the first five months of the year, compared with the same period last year - continues to achieve significant share improvement in laundry and dishwashing, said Hadley.